-Savannah Water Resources is proud to provide safe, reliable water and sanitary sewer services to more than 215,000 customers in and around Chatham County.
-We know whether it’s coming out of the faucet, or going down the drain, water is essential to your daily life.
-The water we provide is used for drinking, bathing, cleaning and playing.
-And we take the utmost care to deliver it to your homes, businesses and schools safely and reliably every minute of every hour of every day.
+Savannah Water Resources provides drinking water and sanitary sewer services to more than 215,000 customers in the City of Savannah and parts of Chatham County.
+Water is essential to your daily life.
 This annual Water Quality Report, includes important information about the water we provide.

 A national survey conducted by the American Water Works Research Foundation in 1993 found that nearly two-thirds of water consumers surveyed said they received “very little” or “no” information on the quality of their water from their utility.
 In contrast to this, the City of Savannah annually provides a water quality report to all of our customers.
 Informed and involved citizens can be strong allies of water systems, large or small, as they take action to protect and manage the water resources.
 Also, an increase in public awareness can give sensitive groups the information that they need to take appropriate action.